jonof/jfbuild/README.md

 ### macOS

 1. [Install Xcode from the Mac App Store](https://itunes.apple.com/au/app/xcode/id497799835?mt=12).
-2. Fetch and install the SDL 2.0 development package:
-   1. Fetch _SDL2-2.0.x.dmg_ from http://libsdl.org/download-2.0.php.
-   2. Copy _SDL2.framework_ found in the DMG file to `~/Library/Frameworks`.
-Create the _Frameworks_ directory if it doesn't exist on your system.
-3. Open _game.xcodeproj_ from within the JFBuild source code's _xcode_ folder.
+2. Open _game.xcodeproj_ from within the JFBuild source code's _xcode_ folder.
-4. From the Product menu choose Run.
+3. From the Product menu choose Run.

+The project will automatically download the SDL2 framework to _xcode/frameworks_ upon first build.
+If there are problems with this process, you can manually fetch _SDL2-2.x.y.dmg_ from http://libsdl.org/download-2.0.php and copy _SDL2.framework_ found in the _.dmg_ file to _xcode/frameworks_.

 ### Windows using Microsoft Visual C++ 2015 (or newer) and NMAKE